monoquant/docs/docs/data_nodes/AI_Models.md

 ## **How to use the AI Models node**
 The AI model card consists of constant elements and dynamic specific elements that relate to a particular model.
+Think of it as way to create an unlimited amount of strategies with different models and parameters.

 ### AI Model Name
 You use this to set the desired name for the model.
 This is also used to load a model that has been previously trained on your account.